global-trade-alert/comtradeAPI/README.md

 # comtradeAPI

-Interact with the [comtradeAPI](https://comtradeplus.un.org/) to download data directly or via their bulk downloading service
+Interact with the [comtradeAPI](https://comtradeplus.un.org/) to download data directly or via their bulk downloading service.
+For a more detailed description of the admissible parameters and functionality beyond the function descriptions, please see [here](https://unstats.un.org/wiki/display/comtrade/New+Comtrade+User+Guide#NewComtradeUserGuide-UNComtradeAPIManagement).
 ## Functionality

 ### 1. Set your API Key